 1 2 3 4 5 6 7 8 9 | @Controller public class IndexController { @GetMapping("/index") public String getIndexPage(Model model) { model.addAttribute("message", "Integration Test with Selenium"); return "index"; } } |

-I agree that this example does not reflect a typical enterprise application.
-Nevertheless, the following test setup works for any application which serves the frontend (e.g. Spring MVC or bundling SPA within the application).
+While this is a rather basic application setup that doesn't reflect real-world applications, the following test setup works for any Spring Boot application which serves the frontend (e.g., Spring MVC or bundling SPA within the application).

 .
-You can either manually download such a driver for the browser you want to test (e.g. Chrome or Firefox) or use Testcontainers.
+We can either manually download such a driver for our browser of choice (e.g., Chrome or Firefox) or use Testcontainers.

 The Testcontainers project provides a module to launch container-based WebDriver

-As we'll write a functional test, we have to bootstrap the whole Spring Boot application with @SpringBootTest
+As we'll write an end-to-end test, we have to bootstrap the whole Spring Boot application (including Tomcat) with @SpringBootTest

 instance from the container and perform any action with Selenium.